 Hasbrouck's travel how-to and advice books include a consumer guide to using the Internet for travel planning and purchasing, The Practical Nomad Guide to the Online Travel Marketplace (2001), and the definitive guide to independent international travel, The Practical Nomad: How to Travel Around the World (5th edition, 2011).

 Hasbrouck has gone around the world three times himself, once in each of the last three decades.
 While updating the most recent edition of The Practical Nomad: How to Travel Around the World, he spent 13 months on an 80,000-mile trip through 28 countries on 6 continents.
 Hasbrouck has visited all 50 states of the USA, 8 Canadian provinces, and more than 50 other countries, travelling by foot, bicycle, train, bus, boat, car, taxi, rickshaw, donkey and pony cart, and on more than 50 different airlines.
-In 2013, he bicycled 2,600 miles (4,200 km) across the USA and Canada from the Rocky Mountains to the Atlantic Ocean, and in 2014 he bicycled 1800 miles (2850 km) across Europe from the Swiss Alps to the Scottish Highlands.
+In 2013, he bicycled across the USA and Canada from the Rocky Mountains to the Atlantic Ocean, in 2014 he bicycled across Europe from the Swiss Alps to the Scottish Highlands, and in 2015 he bicycled across Argentina from Mendoza to Buenos Aires.

 Hasbrouck has worked with thousands of independent travellers to help them plan and organize their trips.
 Long active in peace and human rights organizations, Hasbrouck is an evangelist for travel as a positive force for global change.
 In addition to his travel books and articles for travel magazines, Hasbrouck has written for a variety of policy journals including Peacework, The Nonviolent Activist, and Privacy Journal.